Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: EXPERIMENTS

-\textit{Sketch of proof}.
-First, the uniform convergence of the empirical and population cross-covariances ensures the stability of ridge whitening, which implies the convergence of $\hat{\mathbf K}$ to its population counterpart in operator norm.
-Since CCA objective depends continuously on $\mathbf K$, this yields uniform convergence of the empirical objective to the population objective.
-Considering uniqueness of the empirical maximizer, once adjusted for orthogonal invariance, gives claim (2).
-Finally, combining Theorem~\ref{thm:affine-id} with Proposition~\ref{prop:rep-inv} establishes claim 3.
-The complete proof is provided in the supplementary material.
+The complete proof, deferred to Appendix \ref{app:proof-emp-consistency}, proceeds in four steps.
+First, uniform convergence of the empirical covariances establishes the asymptotic stability of the ridge-regularized whitening operators.
+Second, this stability ensures the empirical normalized cross-covariance $\hat{\mathbf{K}}$ converges uniformly to its population counterpart $\mathbf{K}$ in operator norm; the continuity of the CCA objective then guarantees uniform convergence of the empirical objective (\autoref{thm:emp-consistency}.1).
+Third, given the uniqueness of the population maximizer up to orthogonal transformations, standard $M$-estimation arguments on the quotient space yield estimator consistency (\autoref{thm:emp-consistency}.2).
+Finally, coupling this consistency with reparameterization invariance (\autoref{prop:rep-inv}) and affine identifiability (\autoref{thm:affine-id}) proves that the learned encoders recover the true latents up to an orthogonal ambiguity (\autoref{thm:emp-consistency}.3). \end{sketchproof} An interpretation of Assumptions A3–A4 and their role in the consistency argument is provided in \autoref{app:remarks}.

-\section{Experiments}
+\section{EXPERIMENTS}

-In this section, we conduct comprehensive quantitative evaluations and ablation studies of our theoretical results.
-We adopt the experimental setup from previous works \cite{zimmermann2021contrastive, matthes2023towards} on disentangled representations and extend it to a multi-modal setting.
+In this section, we empirically validate our theoretical guarantees for nonlinear CCA.
+We evaluate affine identifiability across diverse latent distributions, verify reparameterization invariance and finite-sample consistency, and systematically ablate our core assumptions.
+We adopt the experimental setup from previous works \citep{zimmermann2021contrastive, matthes2023towards} on disentangled representations and extend it to a multi-modal setting.
+The code is available at \url{https://github.com/ZhiweiHan9277/AISTATS2026_Provable_Affine_Identifiability}.